Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

 4. if the total harvestable dry matter is >= the dry matter target for that time step then harveting occurs
 5. the amount of Dry matter to remove is calculated
     1. if fixed_removal flag then the amount to remove is defined by DM_RM = HARV_TARG * FRAC_HARV
-    2. if not fixed_removal then the ammount to remove is defined by
+    2. if not fixed_removal then the amount to remove is defined by
     DM_RM = ((DMH_RYE + DMH_WEED) - HARV_TARG) * FRAC_HARV
-5. An inital fraction of dry mater to remove is calculated, HARVFRIN = DM_RYE_RM/DMH_RYE  Note that this means that the weed species dry matter harvested is not removed from the ryegrass model
+5. An initial fraction of dry mater to remove is calculated, HARVFRIN = DM_RYE_RM/DMH_RYE  Note that this means that the weed species dry matter harvested is not removed from the rye grass model
 6. iff 'opt_harvfrin'= True, the harvest fraction to remove is estimated by brent zero optimisation.
-This step is recommended as the harvest fraction is non-linearly related to the harvest as the stem and reserve harvest fracion is related to a power function.
+This step is recommended as the harvest fraction is non-linearly related to the harvest as the stem and reserve harvest fraction is related to a power function.
 In some test runs without estimation, target 500kg removal has actually removed c.
 1000kg
 7. harvesting then progresses as per V2.0.0

 ##### Manual harvesting process
-As per automatic harvesting, however the dataframe is reshaped within the pyhon code so that the row count is equal to n days.  all indexes where manual harvesting will not occur have the 'harv_trig' set to -1 so that no harvesting will occur
+As per automatic harvesting, however the data frame is reshaped within the python code so that the row count is equal to n days.  all indexes where manual harvesting will not occur have the 'harv_trig' set to -1 so that no harvesting will occur